zachmccabe/zachmccabe.github.io/_beijing/bts.md

 ---

-If you're curious about how the book got made, I've stripped down my notes into this [colophon.](https://www.zachmccabe.com/beijing/colophon.html)
+If you're curious, here is [how the book got made.](https://www.zachmccabe.com/beijing/colophon.html)

-Here is the project [style guide.](https://www.zachmccabe.com/beijing/bts_style_guide.html)
+Here is the project [style guide.](https://www.zachmccabe.com/beijing/bts-style-guide.html)

 Any start requires making assumptions about the unknown.
-Here are [10 assumptions](https://www.zachmccabe.com/beijing/bts_10_assumptions) I'm making with this project.
+Here are [10 assumptions](https://www.zachmccabe.com/beijing/bts-10-assumptions) I'm making with this project.

 ---